 In fact, did you know that humans will spend approximately one-third of their lives sleeping?
 Or that forced sleep deprivation has actually been classified as an illegal form of torture in the United States, Europe, and elsewhere?

-What we’re attempting to emphasize here is that because sleep is so crucial to your health and wellbeing, it stands to reason that adequate sleep, sound sleep, and consistent sleep should be at the top of your list when it comes to improving your physical and mental health.
+What we’re attempting to emphasize here is that because sleep is so crucial to your health and wellbeing, it stands to reason that adequate, sound, and consistent sleep should be at the top of your list when it comes to improving your physical and mental health.

 The Benefits of Quality Sleep

 While it is not completely understood how and when the brain learns, scientists agree that sleep plays an important role (if not the most important role).

 Sleep helps with the three main functions of learning and being able to use what you learn during your awakened state: acquisition, consolidation, and recall.
 In particular, the quantity and quality of your sleep has a huge impact on whether the learning process is enhanced with the help of sleep.